top of page

 Example of a Pre-Match Meal

-Now that the final primary pre-match meal has been consumed, the primary goal is maintaining hydration by sipping liquids (about 200ml is sensible).
+Now that the final primary pre-match meal has been consumed, the primary goal is maintaining hydration by sipping liquids at around 2-3ml per kg of body mass (about 140ml - 210ml is sensible).
+Consider adding electrolytes to liquids leading up, especially those prone to high sweat rates or playing in hot conditions.
 Some players may prefer a small top of simple carbs to further prime fuel stores for kick-off.
 These should be low in fibre and switch more to white/easily digestible options such as fruit, carbohydrate-based drinks, flapjack, and Soreen bars.

 Example of optional fuelling snacks between the pre-match-meal and kick-off